 The contaminants of concern are CVOCs in groundwater, which migrate with groundwater.
 Groundwater in the Fluvial Aquifer flows onto the MI from all sides with flow off the MI through vertical leakage at the 'window' in the northwest MI and the sink in the south-central MI.

-Naturally occurring biodegradation of CVOCs does not appear to be a significant contributor to natural attenuation in the Fluvial Aquifer at the MI based on the aquifer's low natural carbon content and high dissolved oxygen (DO), and the absence of reductive dechlorination products outside of the EBT areas.
-However, first order decay rates calculated for the 2009 groundwater model had good agreement with PCE and TCE concentrations at wells along the flow paths, which indicate attenuation is occurring through physical processes of dispersion, dilution, sorption and volatilization (HDR, 2017d).
+Naturally occurring biodegradation of CVOCs does not appear to be a significant contributor to natural attenuation in the Fluvial Aquifer at the MI based on the aquifer's low natural carbon content and high dissolved oxygen (DO), and the absence of reductive dechlorination products outside of the enhanced biological treatment (EBT) areas.
+However, first order decay rates calculated for the 2009 groundwater model had good agreement with PCE and TCE concentrations at wells along the flow paths, which indicate attenuation is occurring through physical processes of dispersion, dilution, sorption and volatilization (HDR, 2018e).

-Groundwater contamination in the IAQ and MAQ in the Memphis area is the result of vertical migration of contaminants from the surficial aquifers (alluvial and fluvial); the alluvial aquifer is not present at DDMT.
+Groundwater contamination in the IAQ and MAQ in the Memphis area is the result of vertical migration of contaminants from the Fluvial Aquifer.
 Contaminant concentrations in the MAQ wells at DDMT are below maximum contaminant levels (MCLs); groundwater remediation in the Fluvial Aquifer is considered the most effective approach to protecting water quality in the deeper aquifers.